 LACS 4850 Preparation for Field Study/3 sem. hrs.
-Course consists of six preparatory seminars on the Farquhar Center campus and a two-week cultural/ archaeological tour of the Maya heartland.
+Course consists of six preparatory seminars on the main campus and a two-week cultural/archaeological tour of the Maya heartland.
 Seminar topics and texts will prepare students for total immersion into rural Mexican life and thought and ancient and modern Mayan culture.
-This course is a necessary prerequisite for LAC 4860: Field Study in Latin America.
-Credit for LACS 4850 as a core course can be granted only upon completion of LACS 4860.
+This course is a necessary prerequisite for LAC 4860 Field Study in Latin America.